Structured history before the appointment

 Symptoms, stool type (Bristol), meals and triggers are logged daily.
 The app suggests recommended tracking windows.

-One clinically-readable page — printed, by email or shown directly on smartphone during the consultation.
+One clinically-readable page — printed, by email or shown on smartphone during the consultation.

 Editorial standards